 Provide your regular customer-facing hours of operation.
 If applicable, you may use your current seasonal hours as your regular hours.
 You may also specify special hours for particular days, like holidays or special events.

 Certain types of businesses shouldn’t provide hours, including those with varied hours (like schedules for different types of activities, including showtimes, worship services or classes) and those that operate only by appointment.
-Examples of business that shouldn’t provide hours include, but are not limited to: hotels and motels, cinemas, schools and universities, transportation services, airports, event venues and natural features.
+Examples of business that shouldn’t provide hours include, but aren't limited to:

-If your business has departments (see “Departments”), provide the opening times for each department in that department’s separate listing, and provide the opening times for the main business on the main business’s listing.
+If your business has departments, provide the business hours for each department on that department’s separate Business Profile, and provide the business hours for the main business on the main Business Profile.
+Learn about departments.

 If your business has multiple sets of hours, refer to these guidelines for particular industries: